skrattaren/apf.rst/apf.rst

 + [p.
 228] "'We have the gloomy and purposeless trousers of Uncle Vanya,' said one, doubtfully."

-  "`Uncle Vanya`_" is the other great Chekhov play.
+  **Uncle Vanya** is the other great Chekhov play.
 "Gloomy and purposeless" sums up much Chekhovian drama quite accurately.
 The Russian word is "toska" – a sort of weary, faded ennui.